vippsas/vipps-woocommerce/README.txt

 = 1.3.6 =
 * Enhancement: Reduced the amount of superfluous order notes.
 * Fix: Increased atomicity for purchases that are not yet done.
 Due to a bug with the previously added feature in 1.3.2 about selection of default order status, the order would move to that status before it's considered done.
 This has been fixed.

-= 1.3.5 =
-* Fix: Properly deal with cancelled payment gateway change requests in Vipps, do not change gateway if the user cancelled.
-* Enhancement: Use the PATCH method for cancellation of agreements in the Vipps API instead of PUT.